 What we like: Warm, well built, and looks great.

 Popular for both casual and active use, Patagonia brings it all together with the Down Sweater Vest.
 In terms of warmth, the vest is filled with 3 ounces of premium 800-fill down that will keep your core nice and cozy (it’s also certified to the Responsible Down Standard).
-The nylon shell fabric looks and feels great, repels light moisture, and comes in a wide variety of colorways from muted to bright.
-Bonus: With a recent update, the Down Sweater Vest's shell is now made from recycled fishing nets, which only adds to the all-around appeal.
-From wearing around the city to hiking and use as a midlayer for skiing, this vest pretty much does it all.
+The nylon shell fabric looks and feels great, repels light moisture, and comes in a wide variety of colorways, from muted to bright.
+Bonus: With the most recent update, the Down Sweater Vest's shell is now made from recycled fishing nets, adding to the all-around appeal.
+From wearing it around the city to hiking and using it as a midlayer for skiing, this vest pretty much does it all.

-As we touched on above, Patagonia recently updated their Down Sweater collection, and we think most of the changes were positive.
+Most of the changes Patagonia incorporated during their most recent update to the Down Sweater collection were positive.
 In addition to the clear sustainability slant, the latest Down Sweater Vest uses a little more down than the past-generation model (3 oz. vs. 2.4 for the prior version), weighs around an ounce less, and has a slightly thicker and loftier look.
 We’re also big fans of the new interior drop-in pockets, which are a nice place to stash items like a hat and gloves.
 The biggest downside is cost: At $229 (a notable $50 more than its predecessor), the Down Sweater Vest is an undeniably steep investment.
 But it’s hard to beat the build quality and versatility, which is why we’ve kept it at the top of our list for 2024.

 See the Men's Patagonia Down Sweater See the Women's Patagonia Down Sweater